MicrosoftDocs/visualstudio-docs/docs/sharepoint/how-to-add-and-remove-items-to-sharepoint-features.md

 ---
-title: "How to: Add and Remove Items to SharePoint Features | Microsoft Docs"
+title: "Add and Remove Items to SharePoint Features"
 description: Manually add and remove SharePoint project items to SharePoint features using Feature Designer in Visual Studio. ms.date: "02/02/2017" ms.topic: how-to